Republic of Korea Marine Corps: 2010s

 On June 23, 2011, the South Korean National Assembly legislated a law that states the right that personnel management can be exercised by the ROKMC Commandant instead of the ROKN Chief of Naval Operations (Until 2011, the CNO exercised the latter), legislating the ROKMC Deputy Commandant, dividing and specifying ROKMC's main operation as 'amphibious operations' from ROKN 'naval operations', including the ROKMC Commandant as a formal member of the joint chiefs of the staff council, legislating the ROKMC Commandant as a member of the Defense Project Promotion Committee, giving him rights to select the uniform from CNO to the ROKMC Commandant and making the latter exercise the rights of the Management of Military Supplies of the ROKMC.

 By dividing the ROKMC's main operation from ROKN, ROKMC made a stepping-stone to become a National Strategic Mobile Force.

 On October 15, 2011, The law mentioned above took effect.
 ROKMC retrieved their record of service back from ROKN on October 13.
 ROKMC started issuing new uniforms since October 1.
 The ROKMC used to wear their own distinct uniforms before 1973, but after the ROKMC HQ were dissolved, South Korean marines had to wear uniforms similar to those used by the South Korean navy (sans the sailor caps).
 This new uniform is different from the new uniform of the ROKA, ROKN and the ROKAF (these 3 forces use same uniform).
 The new uniform was designed to camouflage marine personnel for amphibious operations by using colors of beach, sand and seaweed.

 On June 4, 2012, Ministry of National Defense confirmed a plan to distribute 32 amphibious mobile helicopters to ROKMC.
 The ROKMC scheduled to activate an aviation group between 2017 and 2020 with 2 amphibious mobile helicopter battalions and 1 attack helicopter battalion with Colonel in chief.

 2020s

 On November 21, 2023, the Marine Corps of the Armed Forces of the Republic of Korea held first exercises in last 5 years in the city of Pohang, in which about 3,400 marines, more than 30 amphibious assault vehicles and 10 Navy ships took part.
 During the exercises, amphibious landings in the coastal zone were practiced using amphibious ships, transport aircraft and helicopters, while Navy ships and attack helicopters provided cover for the troops.

+In late 2025, the Minister of National Defense Ahn Gyu-back announced plans to reform the Marine Corps including the promotion of the Marine Corps Commandant to four star rank and to review the creation of a separate Marine Corps operations command.